 As managing partner of Gross Mendelsohn, David has primary responsibility for managing the day-to-day and long-term affairs of the firm.
 One of David’s passions as managing partners is spearheading the firm’s leadership group, a unique in-house program designed to develop staff members’ professional and personal leadership skills.

 Community service is important to David.
 He recently led Gross Mendelsohn’s staff in supporting large-scale community service events at two Baltimore-area nonprofit organizations.
-He is president of the Baltimore Estate Planning Council and serves on the investment committees of Komen for the Cure Maryland and Big Brothers Big Sisters of Central Maryland and on the board of directors of BKR International, a global association of independent accounting and business advisory firms with over 300 offices in over 70 countries.
+He is a past president of the Baltimore Estate Planning Council and serves on the investment committees of Komen for the Cure Maryland and Big Brothers Big Sisters of Central Maryland and on the board of directors of BKR International, a global association of independent accounting and business advisory firms with over 300 offices in over 70 countries.